capripot/sovafrem_deployment/README.md

 To clone a local repo (files are hard-linked to save space): e.g. `git -l ~/marctanguy/sovafrem_repo 7.sovafrem.com`

 To add repo as a remote: `git remote add staging sovafrem@ftp.cluster015.ovh.net:marctanguy/sovafrem.git`

+# Backup DB

+In `db_backup` folder, you'll find the two script to keep a daily snapshot of the DB.
+Setup a cron task in OVH to execute the the script `backup.php`